- Destinations

 What does the data say?

-The number of volunteer hours worked at the Park District in 2019 increased by about 2% from 2018.
+The number of volunteer hours worked at the Park District increased by about 18% from 2024-2025.

 What is causing the data trend?

-A large improvement in Youth Sports volunteer hours
+A large improvement in Conservatory, Pleasant Home and Youth Sports volunteer hours.

 What outcome are we trying to achieve?